1st1/async_pep/pep-async.rst

 ===============

-To avoid backwards compatibility issues with **async** and **await** keywords, it was decided to modify ``tokenizer.c`` in such a way, that it will:
+To avoid backwards compatibility issues with **async** and **await** keywords, it was decided to modify ``tokenizer.c`` in such a way, that it does:

 * recognize ``async def`` name tokens combination;